opengisch/QField-docs/documentation/how-to/pg-service.en.md

 ## Creating a `pg_service.conf` File for PostgreSQL Connection in QGIS and Secrets

-Before beginning, ensure that you have allowed connections to QFieldCloud.
+Before beginning, ensure that your PostgreSQL database allows connections from QFieldCloud.
 Refer to [Technical specs](../reference/qfieldcloud/specs.md) for instructions.

 1. **Create a Text File**: Open your preferred text editor and create a new text file to define PostgreSQL service connection parameters.
 Save this file in your user's home directory, typically `~/.pg_service.conf`.